 Let's dive right into that beautiful world of jewel-toned greens and ocean blues.
 But first, a disclaimer.
 Working with resin is oh so fun, but you should make sure you know about the risks and proper safety gear you should consider wearing when working with resin, and also why you should think about these things.
 Be sure to check out our own article, Epoxy Resin Safety Precautions.

 You can use a number of mediums to add color to epoxy resin.
-Use acrylic paint, mica powder, makeup, resin tint, glitter and more, but continue reading to know the pros and cons of each and how much to add to achieve perfect resin color.
+Use acrylic paint, mica powder, makeup, resin tint, glitter and more to color resin with!
+Continue reading below to know the pros and cons of each resin colorant and how much to add to achieve perfect resin color.

 A common colorant many artists use to color epoxy resin is acrylic paint.
 But there is a rule to remember: If you are planning on using acrylic paint to add color to resin, make sure you use 10% or less acrylic in the epoxy resin.
 Adding more than this much will chemically alter the composition of the resin, creating unintentional variances in flow and cure.
 But you really won't want to add more than that anyways.
 Acrylic paint adds depth and offers a highly pigmented concentration of color to your resin for that colorful look you are going for with just a little bit!
 My absolute favorite brand of acrylic paint to add to resin is one that I buy off of Amazon, called Golden Fluid Acrylic.
 The Golden Fluid Acrylic paints have the same pigment load as the Golden Heavy Body Acrylics, but offer a more fluid consistency without adding water, making them optimal for mixing with resin.